MTrage/Wine-Task-Watcher/README.md

     ./Wine-Task-Watcher 32 '/home/USERNAME/.wine/dosdevices/c:/Program Files (x86)/Windows NT/Accessories/wordpad.exe'
 #### Example 3:
     ./Wine-Task-Watcher 64 '/home/USERNAME/DATA-POOL/Games/World of Warcraft/Wow.exe'

+## Creating a launcher or a shortcut
+Of course a start via a launcher or shortcut is also possible.
+Here is an example for Flash 8:

+        Wine-Task-Watcher 64 /home/USERNAME/.wine/dosdevices/c:/Program\ Files\ \(x86\)/Macromedia/Flash\ 8/Flash.exe

+here you can specify the normal path to the program.

 #### After closing the Wine task, the information window with the following information, for example, is briefly displayed.
 ![Screenshot A](https://github.com/MTrage/Wine-Task-Watcher/blob/master/screenshot/close_a.png)